AuroraZengfh/AuroraZengfh/README.md

 ## Hi there 👋

-I'm a master student from Institute of Automation, Chinese Academy of Sciences, working on Multimodal Large Language Models, Efficient AI and Trustworthy AI.
+I'm a master student from Institute of Automation, Chinese Academy of Sciences, working on MLLMs, Efficient Learning&Postinig Training and Trustworthy AI.
 [Here](aurorazengfh.github.io) you can find my research interest, publication and so on.
 Feel free to contact me!

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=AuroraZengfh&show_icons=true)